Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(1) Any of the persons or entities listed in Subsection A of this Section for any willful tort or criminal act.
+(1) Any person for any intentional tort or criminal act.

-(2) The corporation, or insurance producers placing business with one of the plans, for breach of any contract or agreement pertaining to insurance coverage.
+(2) The corporation or insurance producers placing business with one of the plans for breach of any contract or agreement pertaining to insurance coverage or its statutory obligations related to coverage.

-(4) Any assessable insurer with respect to any action to enforce such insurer's obligations to the corporation under this Chapter.
+(5) Any assessable insurer with respect to any action to enforce the insurer's obligations to the corporation pursuant to this Chapter.

 Cite this article: FindLaw.com - Louisiana Revised Statutes Tit.
 22, § 2296.
 Immunity from liability - last updated January 01, 2023 | https://codes.findlaw.com/la/revised-statutes/la-rev-stat-tit-22-sect-2296/